LagoVista/docs/Scripting/StateTransition.md

 The method can be called with an optional parameter.
 The value that will be passed in will be added by the [Handle](StateMachineSendEvent.md) method that initiates the transition.
 If the value is a geolocation, both the latitude and longitude will be provided.

-You will also have access to the [Device Properties, Attributes](DeviceScriptingModel.md) and state machines and can invoke [Output Commands](https://github.com/LagoVista/docs/blob/master/Scripting/OutputCommandCreate.md).
+You will also have access to the [Device Properties](WorkingWithAttributes.md), [Device Properties](WorkingWithProperties.md), [Property Bag](PropertyBag.md) and state machines and can invoke [Output Commands](https://github.com/LagoVista/docs/blob/master/Scripting/OutputCommandCreate.md).